Honglin-Li/web-mining/README.md

 In the meantime, we implemented 3 basic recommenders as our baseline: Content-based RS, Iterm-based CF RS and User-based CF RS.

 ## Features
-this project implemented the following featrues
+this project implemented the following featrues.
+We put every section in separate notebook in data/notebook directory. you can run in this order.

 * Section 1: Download and Split data set
 * Section 2: Tag Clustering
     * Section 2.1: Tag preprocessing